andre-st/dotfiles/README.md

 My hard drives are conservatively formatted with ext3/4 – stable, widely used, backward compatible, and will continue to exist for a while.
-Data lives longer than their applications and computers.
+Data usually lives longer than their applications and computers.

 ## Basic GUI Environment